roytang/blog/content/pages/resume.md

 author: roy
 type: page
 date: 2018-04-15T05:26:37+00:00
+url: /resume
 ---
 ## Stephen Roy J. Tang

 ### Senior Software Consultant, Solution Architect

+**Summary**: I have been working professionally as a software developer, technical lead and solution architect since 2003.
+I have a wide variety of experience with different languages and frameworks, primarily Java, JavaScript and Python, though I am very open to learning new technologies.
 I am available for consulting opportunities.
+I prefer remote work.

 * * *